funvill/funvill.github.io/_posts/2017-04-26-earthquake_kits_for_vancouver.md

 - FREE matches or a lighter
 - FREE Cell phone battery pack - Get these for free from conventions all the time.
 - FREE A map of the [disaster support hubs](http://vancouver.ca/home-property-development/disaster-support-hubs.aspx) in vancouver
+- FREE Information sheet about common solution to problems during a disaster

 Total: < $30.00